PotatoMaaan/rrd/README.md

 The aim is to be small, simple, fast and reliable.

+### Credits
+A lot of the algorythim comes from [here](https://bitbucket.org/SilicaAndPina/rpgmv-decryptor/src/master/)

 ## Bulding
 ```sh
 cargo build --release #builds an optimized release bianry